-The particles are accelerated in a supersonic gas jet which can be produced by the use of a converging-diverging de Laval nozzle.
-Particles impinging on a substrate will either rebound from the substrate (with or without causing erosion), or bond with the substrate depending on the material type and particle velocity on impact with the substrate.
-It has been widely reported that many metallic, alloys and composite materials coating can be readily deposited by the cold spray[14,15].
-Structural, electrical and optical measurements of SiMWs are the most important properties that are investigated due to their important applications [16].
-It is worth mentioning that the Si wires can be used to coat from reduced graphene oxide to enhance photo electro chemical properties [17].
+The particles are accelerated in a supersonic gas jet which can be produced using the converging-diverging de Laval nozzle.
+Particles impinging on a substrate will either rebind from the substrate (with or without causing erosion), or bond with the substrate depending on the type of material and the impact of particle velocity on the substrate.
+It has been widely reported that many metallic, alloys and composite materials coating can be readily deposited by the cold spray [14,15].
+Structural, electrical, and optical measurements of SiMWs are the properties that are mostly investigated due to their important applications [16].
+It is worth mentioning that the Si wires used coating from reduced graphene oxide to enhance its photoelectrochemical properties [17].
 The NWs and MWs arrays have previously been shown to have little reflective losses compared to planar semiconductors.
 Optical path length and minority carrier diffusion length also should have either a high absorption coefficient or a transcendent light trapping [18].
 The good optical properties of SiNWs and SiMWs reduce the cost of solar power by using inexpensive substrates and a lower quantity and quality of the semiconductor material [19].
-Silicon nano wires SiNWs, known as nano whiskers, have gained much attention due to their nonpareil physical properties and possible applications in the fields of nano electronics, nano optoelectronics and nano photovoltaics [20].
+Silicon nanowires SiNWs, known as nanowhiskers, have gained much attention due to their nonpareil physical properties and possible applications in the fields of nanoelectronics, nano optoelectronics and nano photovoltaics [20].

 Wire solar cells fabrications include using even crystalline or amorphous silicon.
-Other methods of growth techniques include vapor-liquid-solid (VLS) growth, metalcatalyzed chemical etching, molecular beam epitaxial MBE, metal-organic chemical vapor deposition, and deep reactive-ion etching [21].
-SiNWs and SiMWs-based solar cells on glass substrates (which are still finite in the literature) have been fabricated by many methods, due to their promising applications, materials affluence, non poisonous nature, and low cost lowtemperature [22].
-The knowledge of recycling of the Si wafer to produce a chip or powder preparation is already in use for recycling, and costs associated with recycling are not excessive.
-V. M. Fthenakis[23] studied the recycling of thin-film solar cells after manufacturing waste.
-The recycled materials were Tellurium Te, Cadmium Cd and glass.
-Odo et al., [24] produced nanocrystalline silicon powder in the 100 nm range by using a vibratory disc mill in a top-down synthesis route from single crystalline silicon wafers and a polycrystalline bulk.
-Cosnita et al., [25] focused on the sustainable recycling of end-of-life silicon photovoltaic (Si-PV) modules.
-The dismantling of the Si-PV modules (poly-crystalline Si-PV modules) of the Si-PV waste material were prepared by shredding, and then the scraps were milled.
-Zhao et al., [26] fabricated $\beta$ -SiC by using recycled waste crystalline silicon, including waste polysilicon (photovoltaic industry), single crystal silicon (waste chip), after crushing and milling.
-Shin et al., [27] created an innovative method to the recycle process of recovering silicon (Si) wafer from solar panels.
-From the above works, it can be seen that an important area of research in this field is the synthesis of micro wires by the cold spraying technique with different deposition angles reflected on sizes, shapes, and controlled disparities of SiMWs structural, electrical and optical properties.
+Other methods of growth techniques include vapour-liquid-solid (VLS) growth, metal-catalysed chemical etching, molecular beam epitaxial MBE, metal-organic chemical vapour deposition, and deep reactive-ion etching [21].
+SiNWs and SiMWs-based solar cells on glass substrates (which are still finite in the literature) have been fabricated by many methods, due to their promising applications, materials affluence, non-poisonous nature, and low-cost low-temperature [22].
+The knowledge of recycling of the Si wafer to produce a chip or powder preparation is already in use for recycling, and the costs associated with recycling are not excessive.
+Fthenakis [23] studied the recycling of thin-film solar cells after manufacturing waste.
+The recycled materials were Tellurium (Te), Cadmium (Cd), and glass.
+Odo et al. [24] produced nanocrystalline silicon powder in the 100nm range by using a vibratory disc mill in a top-down synthesis route from single crystalline silicon wafers and a polycrystalline bulk.
+Cosnita et al. [25] focused on the sustainable recycling of end-of-life silicon photovoltaic (Si-PV) modules.
+The dismantling of the Si-PV modules (poly-crystalline Si-PV modules) of the Si-PV waste material was prepared by shredding, and then the scraps were milled.
+Zhao et al. [26] fabricated β-SiC by using recycled waste crystalline silicon, including waste polysilicon (photovoltaic industry), single crystal silicon (waste chip), after crushing and milling.
+Shin et al. [27] created an innovative method for the recycle process of recovering silicon (Si) wafer from solar panels.
+From the above works, it can be seen that an important area of research in this field is the synthesis of microwires by the cold spraying technique with different deposition angles reflected on sizes, shapes, and controlled disparities of SiMWs structural, electrical, and optical properties.